google/applied-computing-series/ac1/_sources/sql/aggregating.rst

 It can also be useful to combine aggregating functions with the ``ORDER BY`` clause.
-This can allow you to sort by an aggretated column to find the minimum or maximum.
+This can allow you to sort by an aggregated column to find the minimum or maximum.